Why Is My HP Printer Printing Pink?

 1. Check Ink Levels and Replace Cartridges

-• Open the HP Smart app or go to the printer’s control panel.
+• Check Ink Levels: Open the HP Smart app or use the printer control panel to see the estimated ink levels.

-• If the cyan or yellow cartridge is low, replace it with a genuine HP ink cartridge.
+• Replace Low Cartridges: If the cyan or yellow cartridge is low or empty, replace it with a genuine HP cartridge to restore the proper color balance.

 2. Clean the Printhead

-• On the printer’s control panel, navigate to Settings > Maintenance > Clean Printhead (menu names may vary).
+• On your printer’s control panel, go to Settings > Maintenance > Clean Printhead (menu names may vary by model).

-• Select Start Cleaning and wait for the process to finish.
+• Select Start Cleaning and wait for the process to complete.

-• If the issue persists, run the printhead cleaning process again.
+• If the issue continues, repeat the printhead cleaning process.

-• If colors are still off, remove the printhead (if removable) and manually clean it with a lint-free cloth and distilled water.
+• For stubborn clogs, remove the printhead (if your model allows) and gently clean it with a lint-free cloth and distilled water.

 3. Update Printer Firmware